Are you looking for a dog that could very easily weigh more than you? Then look no further, because the Tosa Ken is here!

 Origin of the Tosa Ken Dog Breed

-Some people will say that this dog originated in the Nordic region (where modern-day Sweden, Finland and Norway are), the strongest evidence seems to place the origin of his dog breed squarely on the island of Shikoku in Japan’s Kochi prefecture.
+This dog has been in existence for nearly 1000 years.
+Yes, older than the thirteen original colonies and even older than the Vikings.
+And while some people will say that this dog originated in the Nordic region (where modern-day Sweden, Finland, and Norway are), the most substantial evidence seems to place the origin of his dog breed squarely on the island of Shikoku in Japan’s Kochi prefecture.

 It is here…

-As we’ve already pointed out, this is a huge dog – and that’s definitely the most noticeable thing about him.
-Thankfully, he’s got short hair so you don’t have to fuss too much over the coat, but…remember, he’s super big so even “not much” fussing means a lot when you multiply it times his size!
+As we’ve already pointed out, this is a huge dog – and that’s the most noticeable thing about him.
+Thankfully, he’s got short hair, so you don’t have to fuss too much over the coat…remember, he’s super big, so even “not much” fussing means a lot when you multiply it times his size!

 But we should point out that…

-Tosa Kens aren’t that great with other dogs, so if you are considering one, take that into consideration.
-Most people who get a dog dream of taking them on walks around the neighborhood, but this really isn’t going to be ideal for a Tosa Ken.
-He won’t greet other dogs or people in the manner you want, and he could possibly get worked up if something seems amiss to him.
+Tosa Kens aren’t great with other dogs, so if you are considering one, consider that.
+Most people who get a dog dream of taking them on walks around the neighborhood, but this isn’t ideal for a Tosa Ken.
+He won’t greet other dogs or people however you want, and he could get worked up if something seems amiss to him.
 And, considering his size, it’ll be hard to reign this boy in once he’s upset.

 Tosa Kens & Children

-If your heart is set on owing a big dog, there are a few other large dog breeds you may want to consider in your search including:
+If your heart is set on owning a big dog, there are a few other large dog breeds you may want to consider in your search, including:

 - Great Danes,